-Remember not to walk your puppy on a full stomach as this can cause bloating.
+Remember not to walk your puppy on a full stomach as this can cause bloating, and ensure they have all of their relevant injections and they're safe to go for a walk.

-Line your travel bag with a puppy training mat so if puppy poos or vomits, you can just roll it up, pop it in a plastic bag and dispose of it.
+Line your travel bag with a puppy training mat so if your puppy has an accident or vomits, you can just roll it up, pop it in a plastic bag and dispose of it.
 Remember to replenish with a fresh mat just in case.
-Don’t put blankets or toys in the carrier just in case your puppy does soil on the way home.
-Your puppy can enjoy all of their new play things when you arrive.
+It's best not to put blankets or toys in the carrier just in case your puppy does soil on the way home.
+Your puppy can enjoy all of their new play things when you arrive home.

-Puppy may well not have been fed before he/she leaves to prevent sickness, but you can offer a drink from a travel bowl on the way home.
+Your puppy may well not have been fed before he/she leaves to prevent sickness, but you can offer a drink of fresh water from a travel bowl on the way home if you're travelling far.
+Don't forget to stop for a toilet break as your puppy's small bladder may not be able to hold much.

 Lastly, travel with your puppy in the car with you, either the front or the back seat, rather than the boot.
 If you have people with you, all the better; let your puppy sit next to someone in the back seat to reassure them.

-You can start lead training, loo training and begin steps towards recall and obedience, all before puppy goes out fully.
+You can start lead training, loo training and begin steps towards recall and obedience, all before puppy goes out fully, by practicing in your garden/home.

-The first 8-14 weeks of Puppy’s new life with their human parents are extremely important in shaping how they feel and react to circumstances in the future.
+The first 8-14 weeks of your puppy’s new life with their human family are extremely important in shaping how they feel and react to circumstances in the future.

 People can be very cautious with a new puppy, not taking them out very much due to concerns about vaccinations.
-However, there area lots of things that can be done in the time before vaccinations are complete.
-Puppy can be supervised in the garden for example.
-If you take them to a friends house do double check their own pets are fully vaccinated.
-Puppy should meet as many types of people (tall, short, bearded, deep voiced, children) and other types of animals like pet rabbits and cats where possible.
+However, there are lots of things that can be done in the time before vaccinations are complete - your pup can be supervised in the garden for example.
+If you take them to a friends house do double check their own pets are fully vaccinated and all up-to-date.
+Puppy should meet as many types of people (for example, tall, short, bearded, deep voiced, children) and other types of animals like pet rabbits and cats where possible.

 It is really important that each new experience your puppy has is positive.
 Try not introduce your puppy to new situations in a way that will encourage them to develop negative connotations.
 Think about how you will introduce them to certain animals and people.
 For example, when introducing them to larger dogs, perhaps hold them and allow them to be high up, rather than allowing them on the floor where they have no ‘back-up’.
 Take each introduction in stages, introducing them in slightly different ways when things go well.

 Puppies do need lots of rest, so don’t over-do it.
-They can sleep for up to 16 hours in any 24 so it’s important, for children especially, to let puppy sleep when he needs it.
+They can sleep for up to 16 hours in a 24 hour period, so it’s important, for children especially, to let puppy sleep when they need it.

 And remember; don’t get too stressed, as this will rub off on puppy!